clj-commons/manifold/docs/stream.md

 ### stream operators

-The simplest thing we can do a stream is consume every message that comes into it:
+The simplest thing we can do with a stream is consume every message that comes into it:

 ```clj
 > (s/consume #(prn 'message! %) s)